 - Develop and implement policies and programs that support the preservation and rehabilitation of naturally occurring affordable housing to prevent the displacement of existing residents, for example an Advanced Notice of Sale Policy.

-- Prioritize the rehabilitation and preservation of existing legally binding affordable rental housing in areas where displacement is known to be occurring.
+- Prioritize the rehabilitation and preservation of existing legally binding affordable housing.

 - Expand programs that support existing homeowners in affording and maintaining their home, with a focus on people of color, indigenous people, and vulnerable populations, such as low-income households, the elderly, and people with disabilities.

-- Prioritize the inclusion of affordable housing in redevelopment activity.
+- Prioritize the inclusion of affordable housing in development activity.